CSS Hover

 }

-Hover Delay (duration)
+Hover delay (duration)

-You can use the CSS transition property to set a time (duration) for the hover effect.
+property to set a time (duration) for the hover effect.
 See the following examples:

 a{transition: all 0.8s ease-in-out;}